pac4j/pac4j/documentation/README.md

 You can browse it locally at `http://localhost:4000` by running: `bundle exec jekyll serve`.

-Any changes made on the files will be seen immediately.
+Any changes made to the files will be seen immediately.